tajmone/gdscript-highlight/README.md

      { Lang="gdscript", Extensions={"gd"} },

+Edit the “`fileopenfilter.conf`” file found in Highlight’s “`gui_files/ext/`” folder, and add the following line:

+    GDScript (*.gd)

-… this will associate the “`*.gd`” file extension with GDScript syntax.
+… the last two changes will associate the “`*.gd`” file extension with GDScript syntax.
 For more info, see:

 -   <http://www.andre-simon.de/doku/highlight/en/highlight.php#ch3_7>